cli-config/cli-config/readme.md

 ## Features
 - one script setup
-- works with Mac and Linux-Ubuntu (still running more tests to check)
+- works with Mac and Linux (Ubuntu)
 - adds lots of helper tools to the shell

 > Coming soon - restore apps from brew cask on Mac